-Penalty: $5 000.
+Penalty for this subregulation: a fine of $5 000.

 [Regulation 19 amended in Gazette 30 Dec 2004 p.
 6928; 7 Oct 2005 p.
 4514-15; 29 May 2007 p.
 2504; 19 Dec 2014 p.
-4834.]
+4834; 29 Apr 2016 p.
+1332.]

+19A.
+Application for renewal of licence or permit

+(1) An application for the renewal of a licence or permit must be —

+(a) made to the Board in the approved form; and

+(b) accompanied by —

+(i) the renewal fee for the licence or permit; and

+(ii) a photograph of the licensee or permit holder that complies with regulation 21A, unless a photograph has been provided to the Board in the period of 5 years ending on the day the application is made.

+(2) An application for the renewal of a licence or permit must be made within the period beginning 12 weeks before the licence or permit is due to expire and ending on the day that is 28 days after the licence or permit would otherwise have expired (the renewal period).

+(3) The Board may refuse to accept an application for the renewal of a licence or permit if —

+(a) the Board is not satisfied of the proof required by regulation 21A(3) in relation to a photograph provided by the applicant; or

+(b) the photograph is unclear or not provided in a format approved by the Board.

+(4) The Board may, in writing, request an applicant for renewal of a licence or permit to provide the Board with such further information relevant to the application as the Board requires.

+(5) The Board may specify in the request a reasonable time within which the person must comply with the request.

+(6) The Board may refuse to accept an application if the applicant does not comply with a request under subregulation (4) within the time specified in the request or, if no time is specified, within a reasonable period.

+(7) The Board is not obliged to return a photograph given to it under this regulation.

+[Regulation 19A inserted in Gazette 29 Apr 2016 p.
+1332-4.]

 20. Renewing licence and permit

-(1) The Board is to issue a notice of renewal to each licensee or permit holder not later than on the 15th day before the day on which the licence or permit is due to expire specifying —

-(a) the amount of the renewal fee for the licence or permit held by the licensee or permit holder; and

-(b) the manner in which it is to be paid; and

-(c) whether the licensee or permit holder must provide the Board with 2 identical photographs of the licensee or permit holder that comply with regulation 21A.

-(1a) If a licence or permit is due to expire on 30 June 2007, the notice of renewal must also specify the period for which the licence or permit may be renewed, being a period of not less than one year, or more than 3 years, after 30 June 2007 determined by the Board in respect of that licence or permit.

-(2) The Board is not to require a licensee or permit holder to provide photographs of the licensee or permit holder more than once every 5 years.

-(3) Subject to subregulations (4), (5A) and (5B) the Board is to renew a licence or permit if the renewal fee for the licence or permit and any photographs required under subregulation (1) are received by the Board on or before 28 days after the day on which the licence or permit would otherwise have expired.
+(1) Subject to subregulations (2), (3) and (4), the Board must renew a licence or permit on an application made under regulation 19A if the Board —

+(a) has accepted the application; and

+(b) is satisfied that the licensee or permit holder is a fit and proper person to hold the licence or permit.

-(4) The Board can renew a provisional tradesperson’s licence or a provisional tradesperson’s licence (drainage plumbing) only once.
+(2) The Board must not renew a provisional tradesperson’s licence or a provisional tradesperson’s licence (drainage plumbing) if the licence has been renewed on a previous occasion.

-(5A) The Board may refuse to renew a provisional tradesperson’s licence if it considers that, during the previous licence period, the applicant made insufficient progress towards attaining the qualification referred to in Schedule 3 clause 3(b)(i) or (ii).
+(3) The Board may refuse to renew a provisional tradesperson’s licence if it considers that, during the licence period for the licence, the applicant made insufficient progress towards attaining the qualification referred to in Schedule 3 clause 3(b)(i) or (ii).

-(5B) The Board may refuse to renew a provisional tradesperson’s licence (drainage plumbing) if it considers that, during the previous licence period, the applicant made insufficient progress towards attaining the qualification referred to in Schedule 3 clause 4(b)(i) or (ii).
+(4) The Board may refuse to renew a provisional tradesperson’s licence (drainage plumbing) if it considers that, during the licence period for the licence, the applicant made insufficient progress towards attaining the qualification referred to in Schedule 3 clause 4(b)(i) or (ii).

-(5) In subregulations (5A) and (5B) a reference to the renewal of a provisional tradesperson’s licence or provisional tradesperson’s licence (drainage plumbing) includes a reference to the issue of that licence following the expiry of a previously-held licence of the same type.
+(5) In subregulations (3) and (4) a reference to the renewal of a provisional tradesperson’s licence or provisional tradesperson’s licence (drainage plumbing) includes a reference to the issue of that licence following the expiry of a previously-held licence of the same type.

-(6) If the renewal fee for a licence or permit and any photographs required under subregulation (1) are not received by the Board within the period mentioned in subregulation (3), the licence or permit cannot be renewed.

-(7) On renewal of a licence or permit, the Board must issue an identification card to the licensee or permit holder that includes a photograph of the licensee or permit holder that complies with regulation 21A.
+(6) On renewal of a licence or permit, the Board must issue an identification card to the licensee or permit holder.